 Rumble uses the concept of organization and sites to manage information within your account.

 An organization represents a distinct entity; this can be your business, a specific department within your business, or one of your customers.
 All actions, tasks, explorers, scans, and other objects managed by Rumble are tied to specific organizations and isolated from each other.

-Your active Organization can be switched by using the drop-down select field on the top right of the Rumble Console.
+Your active organization can be switched by using the dropdown select field on the top right of the Rumble Console.

-Organizations can be created, modified, and deactivated by going to the Organizations section within the console.
+Organizations can be created, modified, and deactivated by going to the organizations section within the console.
 Click the Organizations button under Global Settings on the left-hand sidebar.

-Every Organization has at least one Site, but may also have multiple Sites.
-A Site represents a distinct network segment, usually defined by addressing, or accessibility.
-All analysis actions within Rumble occur at the Site level.
-This allows for multiple Sites to use the same RFC1918 space, something common in retail, while still being possible to differentiate their assets within the Inventory.
-For flat networks, a single Site is usually enough, but complicated, sprawling, and highly-segmented environments benefit from the use of Sites.
+Every organization has at least one site, but may also have multiple sites.
+A site represents a distinct network segment, usually defined by addressing, or accessibility.
+All analysis actions within Rumble occur at the site level.
+This allows for multiple sites to use the same RFC1918 space, something common in retail, while still being possible to differentiate their assets within the Inventory.
+For flat networks, a single site is usually enough, but complicated, sprawling, and highly-segmented environments benefit from the use of Sites.